Oba-One/spacewarp-hackathon/README.md

 **Gameplay**

+- Add effect component for characters and locations to enhance the gameplay and make more dynamic
+- Introduce elements as a components based on squad and enable locations to be controlled by squads and benefit their squad
+- Make UI nore clean and introduce a mobile client for users to play
 - Add more characters and locations and make a more interactive UI.
-- Introduce another matrix to the game with a Risk like element.
+- Introduce another matrix to the game with a Risk like element where each game is a battle for an region of space.

 **Squad DAOs**